cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 If we don't swizzle SMEM layout, we would simply have the layout `(kBlockM, kHeadDim)`.
 Each `MMA_Atom` would tile using a 16x16 chunk out of our SMEM per A-fragment (or 16x8 for B- or C-fragments).
 Let's examine the bank conflict:

 As before, banks cycle every 128-bytes, which is 32 consecutive floats or 64 halfs.
 If we have `kHeadDim=64`, then we have conflicts for any threads that touch the same column in one load cycle.
 For a 16x16 fragment (per warp) load using a 32x4 copy atom (per thread), we notice that these byte sizes are equal, so each copy atom loads one 16x16 A-fragment.
 Similar to our vectorized GMEM load, it's loading 512 bytes in four phases, this time loading over 16x16 instead of one contiguous block.
 In this case, threads 0-7 load the first 128-bytes.
-For 16 halfs per columns and 8 halfs per thread per load, that's 2 threads per row, so 4 rows per 8-thread load.
+For 16 halfs per column and 8 halfs per thread per load, that's 2 threads per row, so 4 rows per 8-thread load.
 For 16x8, we have half the columns, so it becomes 8 rows per 8-thread load.
 This means for fragment A, we have a 4-way bank conflict, and for fragments B and C, we have an 8-way bank conflict.

 We could use padding, but we'll see how that becomes infeasible with our constraints.
 For the A fragment, we simply need to shift each row's banks by 16 floats or 32 halfs, so row 0 accesses 0-15, row 1 accesses 16-31, and so on and so forth.
 This increases our memory footprint by `32*kBlockM` halfs, which is a 50% increase over `kHeadDim=64`.
-(CHECK)

 So our best option is to swizzle.
-We know we have to keep the bottom 8 halfs in tact.
+We know we have to keep the bottom 8 halfs intact.
 This means for some fp16 address A, we mask out the bottom 3 bits since they must be contiguous for an aligned fp16 swizzle block.
 What are our row and column?
 The row is simply the row of SMEM.
 In our example, each row is 64 halfs, so for fp16 address A the row is simply all the bits beyond the first six, i.e. `A >> 6`.
 The column is simply the bits in between our contiguous chunk and our row.
-With 64 columns and 8 halfs per column, we have 8 8-half columns, which becomes the 3 bits that sit bewteen the row bits and the bottom 3 chunk bits.
+With 64 columns and 8 halfs per column, we have 8 8-half columns, which becomes the 3 bits that sit between the row bits and the bottom 3 chunk bits.

-Cute defines this parameterization with the Swizzle struct:
+CuTe defines this parameterization with the Swizzle struct:

 ```cpp
 Swizzle<B, M, S> swizzle;